fatihky/pundit-ts/README.md

   - CategoryActions: create, update, delete
 - **Filter entities** on database to avoid unnecessary database queries
   - Apply joins, specific `where` clauses or similar things to filter database rows.
+- **Apply user tiers:** only premium users can add more than 3 seats to their organization.
+- **Avoid code duplication:** Keep your authorization logic in one place.
+Use whenever you need them.
+Change one place to affect rest of the code.

 ### Examples